7 June 2020

 “Do with what you have – that’s where battlefield medicine is going today.
 Medical preparedness cannot assume unlimited supplies are available, which is extremely relevant now with COVID-19,” said Andriy Batchinsky, MD.
 “The biggest challenge I have is explaining to people with a peacetime mentality how to prepare for a wartime medical situation or a mass casualty situation like COVID-19 and do so with the realistic expectations.”

 Dr. Batchinsky is a trauma surgeon by education and translational scientist at heart.
-A Geneva researcher since 2014, he is also the founder and director of the Autonomous Reanimation and Evacuation (AREVA) Research Program, where various Geneva research projects are carried out in San Antonio, TX.
-In addition, he is the Extracorporeal Life Support (ECLS) Capability Area Manager at the U.S. Army Institute of Surgical Research (USAISR) in Fort Sam Houston, TX where he has conducted research since January 2001.
+A Geneva researcher since 2014, he is also the founder and director of the Autonomous Reanimation and Evacuation (AREVA) Research Program, where various Geneva research projects are carried out in San Antonio, Texas.
+In addition, he is the Extracorporeal Life Support (ECLS) Capability Area Manager at the U.S. Army Institute of Surgical Research (USAISR) at Fort Sam Houston where he has conducted research since January 2001.